The province of North Sulawesi is an excellent place for those looking to step off Indonesia’s beaten track.

 Best Place for Natural Wonders – Tomohon

-Keen sightseers will find much to delight in around Tomohon’s surrounding highlands, with the twin volcanic peaks of Lokon-Empung forming a literal and metaphorical high point of a trip to the region.
+Keen sightseers will find much to delight in around Tomohon’s surrounding highlands.
+The twin volcanic peaks of Lokon-Empung forming a literal and metaphorical high point of a trip to the region.

 Rising over the Tondano Plain and about an hour’s walk to the west of the city, visitors can expect a close encounter with some of Indonesia’s most active volcanoes and, on a clear day, panoramic views stretching as far as Manado to the north.